 Not ready to crochet just yet? – Pin it now, make it later!

-Enjoy beautifully formatted instructions with step-by-step photos to guide you through every stage of the project.
+Enjoy a beautifully formatted version of this pattern, complete with clear instructions and step-by-step photos to guide you through every part of the project.

-The PDF is perfect for printing or keeping on your device for easy, ad-free access while you crochet!
+The PDF is perfect for printing or saving to your device for easy, ad-free crocheting anytime.

 Let’s Talk Yarn!